States’ rights for bathrooms, but not for marijuana

 “He’s even leaving bathrooms alone,” Schlapp told attendees.
 “That’s kind of a nice, refreshing thing for a lot of people as well.”

-The Obama-era protections for students, which had faced a court challenge, were issued after North Carolina passed a controversial bill that requires transgender people in government buildings to use bathrooms corresponding to the sex identified on their birth certificates.
+Last May, after North Carolina passed a controversial bill that requires transgender people in government buildings to use bathrooms corresponding to the sex identified on their birth certificates, the Obama administration issued guidance requiring public schools to allow transgender students to use the bathroom that corresponds to their gender identity.
+The guidance—currently at the center of a pending Supreme Court case—was withdrawn by the Trump administration on Feb 22.

 “They happen to think it’s a state issue,” White House chief of staff Reince Priebus said.